 Bas van Zuijlen, Researcher at Utrecht University, presents the methodology of calculating the cost for reducing heating and cooling demand in industry.
 Susana Paardekooper, PhD Fellow at Aalborg University, hosts and sets the frame of Heat Roadmap Europe.

-Atli Benonysson, Vice president, Application Center, Danfoss A/S, participates in the panel discussion.
+Atli Benonysson, Vice president, Application Center, Danfoss A/S, member of the HRE Advisory Board, participates in the panel discussion.

 George Stiff, Officer at Sustainable Resources, Climate and Resilience team, ICLEI Europe, explores the beneficial role that Heat Roadmap Europe can play to facilitate strategic city and regional energy planning.